mekomsolutions/shared-github-workflow/README.md

 ## Workflows

-The following workflows are available in this repository:
+The following reusable workflows are available in this repository:

 - [Docker Build and Publish](docs/docker-build-publish.md)
 - [Maven Build and Test](docs/maven-build-test.md)